corda/corda-docs/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 {{< /warning >}}

 {{< note >}}
-The Configuraton Obfuscator tool can only be used with Corda Enterprise 4.4 (and above) node and Firewall configuration files.
-The tool is also capable of deobfuscating configuration files obfuscated with Corda Enterprise versions older than 4.4.
+The Configuraton Obfuscator tool can only be used with Corda Enterprise 4.4 (and above) node and Corda Firewall configuration files.
+Configuration files obfuscated with older versions of Corda Enterprise can still be deobfuscated by Corda Enterprise 4.4 and above.
 {{< /note >}}

+## How obfuscation works

+You obfuscate a configuration file using the Configuration Obfuscation tool.

+It takes a seed and a passphrase as input to obfuscate a given configuration file.

+{{< note >}}
+To deobfuscate that configuration file, you must provide the same seed and passphrase to any process (see below) that accepts obfuscated configurations - for example, when starting a node.
+{{< /note >}}

+## How deobfuscation works

+You deobfuscate an obfuscated configuration file by starting the respective node, Firewall component, or service (for example, a [Corda Enterprise Network Manager service](https://docs.corda.net/docs/cenm/index.html)).

+You cannot use the Configuration Obfuscator tool to deobfuscate an obfuscated file directly.
+This is intentional in order to prevent a potential security risk where plain text passwords could be revealed by just running the tool again.

+The node or service itself deobfuscates the configuration object internally on startup, taking the same seed and passphrase as the Configuration Obfuscator tool.
+The 'Deobfuscate an obfuscated configuration file' section further below describes how to do that.

-## Obfuscate/deobfuscate using the command-line tool
+## Obfuscate using the command-line tool

 The command-line tool is included in Corda Enterprise as a `.jar` file with a name `corda-tools-config-obfuscator-<version>.jar`, where `<version>` stands for the Corda Enterprise version (for example, `corda-tools-config-obfuscator-4.4.jar` or `corda-tools-config-obfuscator-4.4.2.jar`).